qivaijar/RefineMyWords/README.md

 ## How to access?

 To test out this app, please visit the Hugging Face Space using [this link](https://huggingface.co/spaces/qivaijar/RefineMyWords).
-Please note that the first request may take slightly longer (approximately 50 seconds to 1 minute) to process as the service is not live during periods of inactivity and requires time to start up for the initial request.
+Please note that the first request may take slightly longer (approximately 3 to 5 mintues) to process as the service is not live during periods of inactivity and requires time to start up for the initial request.
 Subsequent requests should process without any delays.